MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/architect-a-classification-schema-for-personal-data.md

 ### Getting started

 Begin by deciding on the number and names of labels to implement.
 Do this activity without worrying about which technology to use and how labels will be applied.
-This schema should be applied universally throughout your organization, including data that resides on premises and in other cloud services.
+Apply this schema universally throughout your organization, including data that resides on premises and in other cloud services.

 ### Recommendations